xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/customer.md

 published: true
 ---

-The **Back in Stock Notifications** module allows both registered and unregistered customers to subscribe to back-in-stock and price-drop-down notifications.
+The **Back in Stock Notifications** addon allows both registered and unregistered customers to subscribe to back-in-stock and price-drop-down notifications.
 The process is quite the same the only difference being that the unregistered customers have to specify their e-mail, while the registered customers have this field predefined based on the customer account data.

 While the back-in-stock subscriptions are available for the out-of-stock products only, the price-drop-down subscriptions work for both in-stock and out-of-stock products.